Jihxx/glossario-ingles/README.md

 **E**

-E-mail: É uma ferramenta onde podemos enviar e receber mensagens através da internet.
-Nas mensagens é possível colocar arquivos ou fotos de todo tipo.
+E-mail: It is a tool where we can send and receive messages over the internet.
+In the messages it is possible to place files or photos of all kinds.

 **F**

 **G**

-Gigabytes: Unidade de medida de capacidade de memória que vale 1,000 megabytes.
+Gigabytes: A unit of measurement for memory capacity equaling 1,000 megabytes.
 (Kilobyte= 1000 bytes; Megabyte= 1000 kilobytes; Gigabyte= 1000 megabytes; Terabyte= 1000 gigabytes).

 **H**

-Hacker: Alguém com bastante conhecimento em sistemas de computadores; para ter acesso a informações pessoais, privados ou não permitidos.
+Hacker: Someone with a lot of knowledge in computer systems; to gain access to personal, private or unauthorized information.

-Home-page: Página de entrada de um site.
+Home-page: Homepage of a website.

 Hot-link:

 **I**

-Internet: Rede de computador onde podemos conectar, relacionar computadores ao redor do mundo.
-(Como trocar dados e mensagens).
+Internet: Computer network where we can connect, relate computers around the world.
+(How to exchange data and messages).

 **J**